-Solar panels can be installed in a variety of different locations, from traditional on-roof domestic arrays to large scale ground mount, building integrated and more.
+Solar mouting allows PV panels to be installed in a variety of different locations, from traditional on-roof domestic arrays to large-scale ground mount, building integrated and more.
 To cope with the challenges presented by installing in different locations and on different surfaces, a wide range of mounting solutions exist.

 Ensuring compatibility between module and mounting system is also of great importance, with modules available in a range of different sizes, now more than ever it is easier to make a mistake when trying to choose a suitable mounting system.
 Many in-roof and flat roof mounting systems will only work with modules of a certain size, but the Segen Design Tool does the difficult work for you and will only allow systems to be designed with mounting systems suitable for the specific module you have chosen.

-Choosing the correct mounting system is important, pitch and orientation has a large impact on system yield and there are many solutions out there that offer flexibility and the means to overcome site specific limitations.
+Choosing the correct mounting system is important, pitch and orientation have a large impact on system yield and there are many solutions out there that offer flexibility and the means to overcome site-specific limitations.

 Metal roofs are more likely to be the home of commercial installations.
 These roofs are normally found on larger buildings, used for industry, storage and agricultural.
 Trapezoidal metal sheeting is a common type of metal roof and given the existing raised profiles of the roof type, it makes for a very easy surface to fix module to.
 Segen offers MetaSole by Renusol and the SingleFix Solo solution by Schletter for trapezoidal roofs.
 Both systems allow for module mounting in portrait and landscape and require few components and little time to install.
 The low cost, time and labour intensity of these solutions are favoured by many installers.
 Seamed roofs are another popular metal roof type, these are formed by rolled metal sheets, the point at which these sheets meet being referred to as the seam.
 There are many different profiles of seams, and Segen offers a range of seam clamps to cover as many proposal types as possible.
 Once an appropriate clamp has been selected, these are bolted on to the seam profile and a railing system or panel can then be fixed directly on top.